brendanarnold/keycloak-caddy-oauth2-proxy/README.md

 Caddy response matchers (used in `handle_response`) are very limited.
 Request matchers (used in `handle`) are needed to access e.g. `not`

 Caddy's  `forward_auth` directive block can only have response directives

+When logging in you may get an 'email not validated' error - normally a Keycloak workflow can verify this, it can be disabled or you can just go into Keycloak and find the user and manually check 'Email verified'

+Make sure you have the right realm selected 'MyService'